THE TRUTH ABOUT ADDICTION

-Addicts find support in a warm, caring environment and receive personalized education, faith-based counseling, and life skills training.
+People suffering with addictions find support in a warm, caring environment and receive personalized education, faith-based counseling, and life-skills training.

 Concerned friends and family members are encouraged as their loved one receives an opportunity for a cure.

-Aspiring leaders receive training to open new centers and incite greater outreach to thousands more people.
+Aspiring leaders receive training to open new centers and encourage greater outreach to thousands more lost and broken lives.